Service Dog Laws in Mississippi – A Deep Dive

 Mississippi State Law Service Dog Definition

-The following is a quote from Mississippi State Legislature service animal laws.
+The following is a quote from the Mississippi State Legislature service animal laws.

 (e) “Support animal” means an animal individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual or other mental disability.
 The work done or task performed must be directly related to the individual’s disability and may include, but not be limited to: